tachiyomiorg/website/src/help/guides/troubleshooting.md

 	<figure class="centered">
 		<img class="zoomable" :src="$withBase('/assets/guides_webview-open.jpg')">
 	</figure>
-1. Complete the **CAPTCHA** if one is present.
+1. Complete a **CAPTCHA** if one is shown.
 1. Once done, press the X at the top left to return.
 :::

-### Bypassing Cloudflare looping
+You may need to try this multiple times.
+You can also try pressing the <NavigationText item="overflow" /> icon, opening the website in your regular browser, then checking for a CAPTCHA there.

-Some sources may have more advanced **Cloudflare** protection, that results in infinite loading in **WebView** when trying to bypass **Cloudflare** using the solution above.
-If you are facing this issue, try the following steps:
+Some sources may have more advanced **Cloudflare** protection.
+If you are facing issues, try the following options.

+### Clearing WebView data

 ::: guide
+1. In the <NavigationText item="webview"/> screen, try "Clear cookies" then "Refresh" from the <NavigationText item="overflow"/> menu.
-1. Go to <NavigationText item="browse"/> in the bottom navbar.
+1. Go to <NavigationText item="more"/> in the bottom navbar, then <NavigationText item="settings"/> → <NavigationText item="settings_advanced"/>, then select "Clear WebView data".
-1. Press the source you would like to access.
-1. Press the <NavigationText item="webview"/> icon.
-Refer to the previous picture.
-1. Press the <NavigationText item="overflow" /> icon and then press Open in Browser.
-1. Once done, press the X at the top left and return to the source.
-1. Press the <NavigationText item="webview"/> icon again.
-1. Complete the **CAPTCHA** if one is present.
 :::

 ### Changing your user agent